JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 #### Insights

 * **Saved filter bookmarks in Insights**.
 You can now save your [Insights filter](insights.md#Dashboard+filters) combinations as named bookmarks and come back to them any time.
 No more reconfiguring the same filters after every visit.
 * **Scan frequency in Insights**.
-Insights now show how frequently each project is being scanned over a chosen look-back period, with the ability to view projects sorted by scan activity.
+Insights now show how frequently each project is being analyzed over a chosen look-back period, with the ability to view projects sorted by scan activity.

 #### Project tokens